 Why is it a problem to wait a day or two to follow up with leads?

 In summary, the quality of a lead reduces with time.
-A hot lead can become a cold lead in just two days.
+A hot lead can become cold in just two days.

 What you have to keep in mind is that you have competitors.
 By failing to engage a lead immediately, you risk them moving on to your competition.